wwiigf/my-cookbook/mains/pizza-dough.md

 - Shaping the ball twice before cooking allows the dough to rise more
 - Substitute 210g of water for 160g beer + 50g water for more significant malt flavor
 - Only use bread flour.
 The 00 flour is a scam and does not hydrate consistently
+- For cheese: 50/50 blend of part skim, and whole milk mozz, plus a good chedder.
+Add fresh parm when done cooking.

 ---